TEL:+1 213.229.7582

 333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

-Linda L. Curtis is a partner in Gibson, Dunn & Crutcher’s Los Angeles office and a co-chair of the firm’s Global Finance Practice Group.
+Linda L. Curtis is a partner in Gibson, Dunn & Crutcher’s Los Angeles office and Co-Chair of the firm’s Global Finance Practice Group.
 Her practice focuses on all aspects of corporate finance, including leveraged financings — with a specific focus in recent years on acquisition financings, real estate financings and investment fund financings (including subscription lines of credit).
 She also represents clients in debt capital markets transactions and has experience in debt restructurings.
 Linda’s clients include public and private companies in a variety of industries, private equity funds and commercial lenders.

-Representative recent transactions include the representation of:
+Selected matters include the representation of:

 Linda was the 2014 – 2015 President of the Los Angeles County Bar Association (LACBA), which is one of the nation’s largest local bar associations.
 She served previously as chair of LACBA’s Business and Corporations Law Section Executive Committee and LACBA’s Commercial Law and Bankruptcy Section Executive Committee.
 Publications include Financing Provisions in Acquisition Agreements, California Business Law Practitioner, Summer 2011 (with Melissa Barshop).

-Linda received in 1987 her Juris Doctor from Stanford Law School and her Master of Business Administration degree from Stanford Business School.
+Linda received her Juris Doctor from Stanford Law School and her Master of Business Administration degree from Stanford Business School in 1987.
 At Stanford Law School, she was an Articles Editor of the Law Review.
 Prior to her graduate work at Stanford, Linda received a Bachelor of Arts in Jurisprudence from Oxford University, where she was a Newton-Tatum scholar, and an A.B. in public affairs/economics from Princeton University, where she graduated summa cum laude and was a member of the Phi Beta Kappa honor society.
 After graduating from Stanford, Linda for one year for the Honorable Robert F. Peckham, who was then Chief Judge of the U.S. District Court for the Northern District of California.

 Stanford University - 1987 MBA